Updated on November 22, 2023

 Rehab Together

 According to the National Institute on Drug Abuse (NIDA), women are more likely to experience pink cloud syndrome.
-This is because they're more susceptible to cravings and relapse than men.4
+This is because they’re more susceptible to cravings and relapse than men.
+Younger people and those with a lower income are also susceptible to pink clouding.

 How Long Does the Pink Clouding Stage Last?

-Every person is different.
-There's no set timeline for when pink clouding starts and ends.
-However, the pink clouding stage usually lasts a month or two.
+Every person is different, and there’s no set timeline for when pink clouding starts and ends.
+However, the stage usually lasts a month or two.

 Nevertheless, the pink cloud phase doesn't last forever.
 As it fades, the recovering person’s emotional state changes again.